gaetancollaud/digitalstrom-mqtt/home-assistant-app/DOCS.md

 - **No devices appear**: wait for the App log to report connections to the dSS and MQTT.
 Confirm that no second bridge publishes the same MQTT entities.
 - **MQTT stays disconnected**: verify the broker and MQTT credentials.
-The Supervisor watchdog monitors the bridge process separately, so a broker outage does not create an App restart loop.
+The container health check monitors the bridge process separately, so a broker outage does not create an App restart loop.
 - **The App stops after changing options**: inspect the App log.
 Configuration and connection errors are reported without requiring container access.